Vitamin E For Vegans: The Ultimate Guide To This Essential Nutrient

 10. Broccoli

-Broccoli is a great way to get vitamin E, especially if you roast or steam it to retain its benefits.
-This green vegetable pairs well with various dishes and offers multiple health benefits, including immune support and promoting healthy skin.
+Broccoli is a great source of vitamin E, especially when you roast or steam it to retain its benefits.
+This green vegetable pairs well with various dishes and offers multiple health benefits, including immune support and skin health.

-Packed with vitamins A, C, and K, as well as antioxidants, broccoli is a nutrient-dense option that can be easily added to any meal, helping to support overall wellness.
+Packed with vitamins A, C, and K, as well as antioxidants, broccoli is a nutrient-dense option that can be easily added to any meal, supporting overall wellness.

 11. Fortified Plant Milk